Guide to Hiring Employees in Singapore

 - What are the requirements for terminating an employment contract?

 Temporary employees offer a business the advantage of extra manpower for specific tasks or times when a current project exceeds the capabilities of the existing manpower.
-The administrative procedures are minimized as there is no requirement to layoff the employee.
+The administrative procedures are minimised as there is no requirement to layoff the employee.
 It is often a good way to assess if the business would benefit in the long term from the extra assistance or as a way to determine the fit of the employee.

 Full time employees are valuable as they become familiar and efficient with the operations of the business.
-This minimizes disruptions to the business relative to temporary workers who may have to be replaced often.
+This minimises disruptions to the business relative to temporary workers who may have to be replaced often.

 Contract employees allow a business to tap into their expertise for specific needs.
 Such workers tend to be highly skilled workers with technical or professional backgrounds and can be engaged and released at short notice.
 They are different from temporary workers as they are engaged in a contract for service.
 They are sometimes known as independent contractors.